-I googled the history of lentils and found out a few interesting and fun facts.
+I googled the history of lentils and learned a few interesting facts about them.

 Man has been eating tiny dried lentils practically since the beginning.

 Wow, really?
-I wonder how did they know they were edible.
+I wonder how my ancestors knew they were edible.

 By 6000 B.C., lentils had reached Greece, where the legumes were regarded as poor man’s food.
 The opposite was true in Egypt, where remains of lentils were found in the royal tombs at Thebes dating to 2400 B.C.
 A second-century fresco illustrates the preparation of lentil soup.

 Smart Egyptians!
 I should illustrate my recipes more often.